Steinheilig/Banknote_Counter_Jetson/README.md

 [Tensorflow 2.x with Keras](https://www.tensorflow.org/tutorials/images/transfer_learning) is used for model training with a [95/5% split](https://www.tensorflow.org/tutorials/load_data/images) of training and validation data set sizes.
 After around 10 epochs (roughly 1h per epoch) a training and validation accuracy of more than 80% is achieved. <br>
 Running more epochs with larger batch size, increased input images size and more advanced (and deeper) pretrained networks, will most probably result in better performance but would require dedicated hardware for training. <br>
-An additional video documentation of the classifier training will be provided in the future.
+This [video](https://www.youtube.com/watch?v=YSo6BacYehI&t=323s) demonstrates the training data recording using the [camera capture tool](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-collect.md) and the classifier training itself.
 - **Training Shallow CNN from Scratch**<br>
 Alternatively, a shallow 5 (3 convolutional, 2 dense) layer network can be trained from scratch.
 Data preprocessing (rescaling & augmentation) as described before.
 Training a network model from scratch given the small training set size turned out to be prone to overfitting on unrelevant features.
 Self-supervised pretraining (e.g. with convolutional autoencoder) might be an option to generate more robust feature extraction and finally a robust shallow CNN for this task.